Mbanq/iso20022/README.md

 # ISO20022 Message Generator and Parser

-This project provides a comprehensive suite of tools for working with ISO 20022 messages, with a special focus on the Fedwire Funds Service.
+This project provides a comprehensive suite of tools for working with ISO 20022 messages, with a special focus on the US Payment Rails.
 It includes a message generator, a payload parser, and a web application to streamline the process of creating and handling ISO 20022 messages.

 ## Key Features